Many families are now thrust into this new reality where they have to work AND homeschool or do virtual learning at home.

 There are challenges to working and homeschooling.
 One main challenge is to know when to say no and get used to saying no so that you can avoid burnout.
 It is hard for my go-getter, type-A personality to realize I cannot do it all so saying no was a hard step for me.
 The other challenge is balancing it all so that your kids do not suffer.
 A schedule really helps to keep things in order and while your schedule might not look like everyone else’s, have one that works for you.
 When all else fails and you have to drop the ball, don’t drop the family!

-While working and homeschooling has its challenges, it has been a blessing to me and my family in two ways:
+While working and homeschooling has its challenges, it has been a blessing to my family and me in two ways:

 - First, it has taught my children responsibility.
 As a working, homeschooling mother, I cannot do it all on my own.
 My kids take on a lot of household chores.
 My oldest can prepare several meals, washes the dishes, cleans the bathroom, and folds the clothes.
 My second oldest cleans the rest of the kitchen, the living room, and the playroom.
 The youngest helps clean up the living room and playroom.